-- The Company and its Board are committed to environmental, social and governance ("ESG") matters and being a responsible corporate citizen. - Safety, environmental stewardship, community engagement, upholding the highest ethical standards and promoting a diverse corporate culture of respect and inclusion are core values of the Company. - A significant portion of the Company's executive at-risk compensation is tied to safety and environmental matters.
+- The Company and its Board are committed to environmental, social and governance ("ESG") matters and being a responsible corporate citizen. - Safety, environmental stewardship, community engagement, upholding the highest ethical standards and promoting a diverse corporate culture of respect and inclusion are core values of the Company. - A significant portion of the Company's executive at-risk compensation is tied to two key ESG metrics our safety and environmental performance.